-In the fall of 2009, a non-believer friend of mine named Carol brought up a question: “Hey, if you get raptured, what happens to Frankie?”
+In the fall of 2009, a non-believer friend of mine named Karen brought up a question: “Hey, if you get raptured, what happens to Frankie?”
 It was an excellent question, and I didn’t have an answer.
-Little did Carol know that I would obsess about this.
-And I didn’t know that Carol, while a non-believer, was considering the possibility the Rapture might happen, and what would happen to the pets left behind.
+Little did Karen know that I would obsess about this.
+And I didn’t know that Karen, while a non-believer, was considering the possibility the Rapture might happen, and what would happen to the pets left behind.

 While planning our system, we thought about the stories of pet rescues in New Orleans after Katrina.
 Imagine how many more pets would have been saved if there had been a database of pets and volunteers activated immediately.
 This is something we could do for Christian owned pets.